Eggbuckland Road ~ Plymouth, Devon.

 Some sections of the wall were bulging outwards and on the point of collapsing onto the driveway.

-The wall was a typical ‘Devon hedge’ constructed in local limestone in the traditional way where the stone is laid vertically as opposed to on its natural bed.
+The wall was a typical ‘Devon hedge’ constructed in local limestone in the traditional way where the stone is laid vertically as opposed to on its natural bed and to some degree coursed.

 These areas were taken down, prepared and the original stone placed back in.